elmir123/code-quiz/README.md

 Coding Assessment Quiz Application

-Simple application to display a HTML CSS and JavaScript Knowledge Quiz.
+Simple application to display a HTML,CSS and JavaScript Knowledge Quiz.
+This application also keeps the score of those that took the quiz in a desc order.

 This application utilizes:
 - dataset to store the questions